City Tour and Ethnographic Museum

 Experience the ethnic and cultural diversity of Ulan Ude

-Explore the Buryat state Opera and Ballet theatre, the only one of its kind in eastern Siberia, and become enthralled by Ulan-Ude’s diverse and inspiring culture instilled throughout the city.
-After being thoroughly amazed by the opera house and the many other treasured sights on route, proceed to the ancient wooden houses of the Merchant’s to get a glimpse into the 18th century, and see life how it was lived by the Buryats.
+Become enthralled by Ulan-Ude’s diverse and inspiring culture instilled throughout the city.
+After being thoroughly amazed by many treasured sights on route, proceed to the ancient wooden houses of the Merchant’s to get a glimpse into the 18th century, and see life how it was lived by the Buryats.

 Following on from the city tour, you will proceed to the open air Ethnographic Museum to discover the lives of Russia's indigenous inhabitants.
 Inside the museum there are traditional Buryat yurts, wooden houses, and an entire section filled with artefacts and ancient furniture belonging to the Old Believers.
 Not only will you be explore and uncovering the enigmatic lives of Russia’s indigenous, but you will also be able to immerse yourself in the traditions of the Buryats and experience their way of life.